Ian F. Akyildiz: The Internet of Space Things with CubeSats

 A novel cyber-physical system spanning ground, air, and space, called the Internet of Space Things/CubeSats (IoST) is introduced in.
 IoST expands the functionalities of traditional IoT, by not only providing an always-available satellite backhaul network, but also by contributing real-time satellite-captured information and, more importantly, performing integration of on the ground data and satellite information to enable new applications.
 The fundamental building block for IoST is a new generation of nano-satellites known as CubeSats, which are augmented with Software Defined Networking (SDN) and Network Function Virtualization (NFV) solutions.

-Editing career
+Editing

-He is the Founder and Editor in Chief of the newly established of the ITU (International Telecommunication Union) Journal on Future and Evolving Technologies (ITU-J FET) since August 2020.
-Dr. Akyildiz is the Editor-in-Chief Emeritus of Computer Networks Journal (Elsevier) (1999–2019), the founding Editor-in-Chief Emeritus of the Ad Hoc Networks Journal (Elsevier) (2003–2019), Physical Communication (PHYCOM) Journal (Elsevier) (2008–2017), and Nano Communication Networks (NANOCOMNET) Journal (Elsevier) (2010–2017).
+He is the founder and editor in chief of the ITU (International Telecommunication Union) Journal on Future and Evolving Technologies (ITU-J FET)] since August 2020.
+Akyildiz is the Editor-in-Chief Emeritus of Computer Networks Journal (Elsevier) (1999–2019), the founding Editor-in-Chief Emeritus of the Ad Hoc Networks Journal (Elsevier) (2003–2019), Physical Communication (PHYCOM) Journal (Elsevier) (2008–2017), and Nano Communication Networks (NANOCOMNET) Journal (Elsevier) (2010–2017).

 He is a former editor for IEEE/ACM Transactions on Networking (1996–2001), Kluwer Journal of Cluster Computing (1997–2001), ACM-Springer Journal for Multimedia Systems (1995–2002), for IEEE Transactions on Computers (1992–1996) as well as for ACM-Springer Journal of Wireless Networks (WINET) (1995–2005).
-He served as a guest-editor for several special issues of various journals.

-Conferences

-He was the technical program chair of the 9th IEEE Computer Communications workshop in 1994.

-In 1995, he co-launched the ACM MobiCom (International Conference on Mobile Computing and Networking), which is now the premier conference in the broad field of wireless networking, and he was the Technical Program Chair for MobiCom'96 and MobiCom'02.

-He was also Technical Program Chair for IEEE INFOCOM'98 (Computer Networking Conference) and IEEE ICC'2003 (International Conference on Communications).

-He is the co-founder of the ACM SenSys (Sensor Systems) Conference and General Co-chair of the ACM SenSys'03, which took place in Los Angeles in November 2003.

-He was the General Chair for Third Med Hoc (Mediterranean Conference on Ad Hoc Networks), in Bodrum, Turkey, June 2004, and the General Chair of the IFIP Networking'07 Conference in Atlanta, May 2007.

-In order to help and boost the research activities in the Black Sea region countries, in 2013 a group of researchers including him established the IEEE BlackSeaCom Conference (International Black Sea Conference on Communications and Networking).
-The first BlackSeaCom took place in Batumi, Georgia.

-Similarly, to help to connect the Balkan countries to the Western research world, he was a member of the steering committee that launched the BalkanCom conference BalkanCom in Tirana, Albania in 2017.

-He was also the Founder of the ACM NanoCom (International Conference on Nanoscale Computing and Communication), which he launched in May 2013 with the goal of accelerating the nanoscale computing, communication and networking research activities.